shfessuh/ethics-engineers-public/project-reports/README.md

-This folder contains project reports 1-5 from throughout the quarter, in the general form that they were submitted to Gradescope.
+This folder contains project reports 1-5 from throughout the quarter, in the format that they were submitted to Gradescope.

+This folder also contains this README.md file.